 Pro forma information regarding net income (loss) per share is required by SFAS No. 123 as if the Company had accounted for its employee stock options and warrants under the fair value method of such statement.
 However, during the period from August 9, 2005 (Inception) to December 31, 2005, Lixte had no stock options or warrants outstanding.
-Accordingly, no pro forma financial disclosure has been presented for the period from August 9, 2005 (Inception) to December 31, 2005.
+Accordingly, no pro forma financial disclosure has been presented for the period from August 9, 2005 (Inception) to December 31, 2005, (Inception) to December 31, 2005.